infiniteopt/InfiniteOpt.jl/docs/src/develop/start_guide.md

   3. Fork the `InfiniteOpt` repository to your GitHub account.
 Only core developers have permissions to modify `InfiniteOpt` directly, thus others need to fork it which essentially amounts to creating their own linked copy.
-This is done by clicking the `Fork` button at the top left corner on the main repository page [here](https://github.com/pulsipher/InfiniteOpt.jl).
+This is done by clicking the `Fork` button in the top left corner on the main repository page [here](https://github.com/pulsipher/InfiniteOpt.jl).
   4. Install Git on your computer.
 Git is an open source version control program for repositories (it is why GitHub uses the word Git).
 This is needed to manipulate